• Skip to primary navigation

 8. Reward Your Successes

 Deciding to make any sort of change in your life requires time and patience.
-You have to train your brain to let go of one way of thinking and make room for the new thoughts.
+You have to train your brain to let go of one way of thinking and make room for new thoughts.

 To make this more enjoyable for you, set up a reward system.
 Each time you work towards your goals come up with something that you enjoy.